 To enable assessment of LiDAR data accuracy, ground truth points were collected using GPS based real-time kinematic (RTK) surveying.
 For an RTK survey, the ground crew uses a roving unit to receive radio-relayed corrected positional coordinates for all ground points from a GPS base station set up over a survey control monument.
-Instrumentation includes multiple Trimble DGPS units (R7).
-RTK surveying allows for precise location measurements with an error (σ) of \leq 1.5 cm (0.6 in).
+Instrumentation includes multiple Thales Z-max and Trimble DGPS units.
+RTK surveying allows for precise location measurements with an error $(\sigma)$ of $\leq 1.5$ cm (0.6 in).
 Figure 2 below portrays the distribution of RTK point locations for the study area.